 This topic provides an overview of notification servers.
-You configure notification servers in the Administration System view (Administration > System > Notifications > Servers tab).
+You configure notification servers in the Administration System view (ADMIN > System > Global Notifications > Servers tab).

-Global Notifications are used by a variety of components in NetWitness Suite, such as Event Stream Analysis (ESA), RESPOND, Health and Wellness, Event Source Management (ESM), and Global Audit Logging.
+Global Notifications are used by a variety of components in NetWitness Platform, such as Event Stream Analysis (ESA), Respond, Health and Wellness, Event Source Management (ESM), and Global Audit Logging.
 Notification settings are called Notification Servers.

 Event Stream Analysis sends notifications to users through email, SNMP, or Syslog about various system events.
 In ESA, these alert notification settings are called Notification Servers.
 You can configure multiple notification servers and use them while defining an ESA rule, for example, you can configure multiple mail servers or Syslog servers and use the settings while defining an ESA rule.